 The 9 Standard Themes

 To choose a theme, open the tribute editor and click on the Theme tab.
 Thumbnails of every available theme appear.
-Click one, and the tribute updates instantly — no save required, no page reload.
-You can switch themes as many times as you like before publishing.
+Click one, and the tribute updates instantly.
+Families often find it easiest to compare two or three options side by side and ask a simple question: “Would this have felt like them?”

 Not sure which theme to pick?
 Try the live preview — click the preview button to see the full memorial page with your chosen theme, photos, and obituary text, exactly as visitors will see it.